 If you have any questions about diabetic eye screening, please contact:

 01443 844244 phw.nhs.wales/diabetic-eye-screening

 About diabetic eye screening

-Who: Everyone aged over 12
+Who: Everyone over 12 years

-who has diabetes
+with diabetes

-When: Every year
+When: Every one or two years depending

+on their risk of diabetic eye disease

 Test: Photographs of the eye

 Eye screening can prevent you from losing your sight as it can find retinopathy (damage to the back of the eye) at an early stage.

 Screening saves sight.

-Things you need to know about diabetic eye screening Everyone aged 12 or over who has diabetes and is registered with a GP will be invited for diabetic eye screening every year.
+Things you need to know about diabetic eye screening Everyone aged 12 or over who has diabetes and is registered with a GP will be invited for diabetic eye screening every one or two years depending on their risk of diabetic eye disease.
 General information Diabetic eye screening looks for retinopathy (damage to the back of the eye), which can lead to sight loss if not treated.
 It is important to take part in diabetic eye screening even if your vision seems fine to you.
 Finding retinopathy early means it can be treated, and this can help prevent sight loss.
 Taking part in screening is your choice.
 If you do not want to be invited for your diabetic eye screening test you should contact Diabetic Eye Screening Wales.
 They will be able to tell you how you can opt out of screening.
-Signs and symptoms you should look for You should tell your GP or optician if you have any of the following. - Blurred vision - Dark spots in your vision - Impaired colour vision For more information, visit: phw.nhs.wales/diabetic-eye-screening Sgrinio Cyn Geni Cymru Antenatal Screening Wales
+Signs and symptoms you should look for You should tell your GP or optician if you have any of the following. - Blurred vision - Dark spots in your vision - Impaired colour vision Sgrinio Cyn Geni Cymru Antenatal Screening Wales